 Make no mistake.
-Customer service operations are going through a major paradigm shift that threatens the survival of many companies.
+Customer Service Experiences operations are going through a major paradigm shift that threatens the survival of many companies.

 Nowhere is this paradigm shift more prevalent than in the financial services industry, where it’s created a new realty for businesses.